International Hydropower Association: World Hydropower Congress

-IHA organizes the biennial World Hydropower Congress, regarded as the key reference for decision-makers and authorities in the hydropower sector.
+IHA organizes the biennial World Hydropower Congress, a conference that brings together representatives from government, industry, finance, and civil society.
 The first congress was held in Antalya, Turkey in 2007.
-The event has since been held in Reykjavík, Iceland (2009), Iguassu, Brazil (2011), Kuching, Sarawak, Malaysia (2013), Beijing, China (2015), Addis Ababa, Ethiopia (2017), Paris, France (2019), San Jose, Costa Rica (2021), and Indonesia (2023).
+The event has since been held in Reykjavík, Iceland (2009), Iguassu, Brazil (2011), Kuching, Sarawak, Malaysia (2013), Beijing, China (2015), Addis Ababa, Ethiopia (2017), Paris, France (2019), San Jose, Costa Rica (2021), and Bali, Indonesia (2023).
+The next congress is scheduled for Sydney, Australia in April 2027.

 Organizational structure

 IHA is governed by a board that comprises an international group of experts, bringing together experience and different international perspectives of hydropower.
 IHA Board members are elected by IHA's membership.

 The IHA Board is currently led by President Mr Roger Gill, six Vice Presidents (from Australia, Brazil, Canada, China, Germany and Malaysia), a further twelve board members (from Australia, Austria, Brazil, France, Norway, India, Iceland, Russia and South Africa), and the chief executive officer (a non-voting board member position), Eddie Rich.

 The Board aims for a balanced geographic distribution of representation in its composition and conducts its affairs, including two-yearly elections, according to a formal written constitution and by-laws.

 The Board is supported by a Central Office, the administrative arm of the IHA.
 There are also a number of committees and groups working on strategic and topical issues formed in accordance with Board resolutions.